hbctraining/main/jobs/job_analyst_mp.md

 * Interest in development of bioinformatics pipelines
 * Experience interacting with clients and/or collaborators

-*Position can be tailored to a more **senior position** depending on the background and experience of the applicant.*
+*Position is flexible, and can be tailored to a more **senior role** for applicants with appropriate expertise.*

 ## About us
 The [Harvard Chan Bioinformatics Core (HBC)](https://bioinformatics.sph.harvard.edu/) is a team of skilled and personable bioinformaticians.
 We are a central resource for bioinformatics research, services and training at Harvard and across the Boston biomedical community.
 We work closely with biomedical scientists to develop and execute innovative workflows to analyze, interpret, visualize and distribute scientific discoveries derived from the analysis of high-throughput data.